Guardianship of Infants Act

 At common law, the mother of a child born outside marriage was the sole guardian.
 This remains the position.
 However, the natural father may apply for and seek a court order affording guardianship.
 He may also seek custody and access.

-The Guardianship of Infants Act deals with questions relating to guardianship custody and access to children.
-The mother and father of a child born within the marriage are joint guardians of the child.
+The Guardianship of Infants Act deals with questions relating to guardianship, custody and access to children.
+The mother and father of a child born within a marriage are joint guardians of the child.
 The guardians are entitled to joint custody of the children.

-Under common law rules, the father is the sole guardian of a child born within the marriage.
+Under common law rules, the father was the sole guardian of a child born within a marriage.
 The court would only deprive the father of custody in exceptional circumstances.
 Courts of equity developed the principle of the primacy of the child’s welfare so that the father might be deprived of custody on the basis of the child’s welfare even where there was no misconduct.

 Guardianship

 Under the Guardianship of Infants Act, any guardian may apply to court to determine any question relating to the child’s welfare.
-A child is a person under 18 years in this context.
+In this context, a child is a person under 18 years.

 The court may make such order relating to the child’s welfare as it thinks proper.
 The orders may relate to guardianship, custody, access and other welfare issues.